alpocnito/OptimizationChallenge/README.md

 ![table.png](OptimizationPictures/1.png)

-As we can see, the majority of the time take ```C ListValid()``` function.
+As we can see, the majority of the time takes ```ListValid()``` function.
 It is bad!
 Because, Valid functions won't be in production.
 Let's delete these functions and run profile.
 Now our output:

 ![table.png](OptimizationPictures/2.png)